hannibal002/SkyHanni/CONTRIBUTING.md

     - (We plan to remove NEU as a dependency in the future.)
 - We try not to use Forge-specific methods if possible.
     - (We plan to switch to Fabric and Minecraft 1.20 in the future.)
+- Please try to avoid using `System.currentTimeMillis()`.
+Use our own class `SimpleTimeMark` instead.

 # Additional Useful Developement Tools